 Doctoral students are typically provided a fellowship award, which includes an annual stipend, a full tuition scholarship, and single coverage health insurance while they are enrolled and making satisfactory progress toward the Ph.D. degree.
-The stipend is $26,650 for the 2012-13 academic year (July 1, 2012 through June 30, 2013).
+The stipend is $22,208 for the 2014-15 academic year (September 1, 2014 - June 30, 2015).

 Doctoral students are expected to assist with teaching duties and consulting projects in the Department of Biostatistics and Computational Biology.
 Advanced students may be supported as research assistants or instructors.
 A traineeship in environmental health biostatistics funded by the National Institutes of Health is also available for U.S. citizens and permanent residents.